Teemperor/scram2cmake/README.md

 `cd` into a directory containing a SCRAM project (like `cd ~/CERN/cmssw/`).
 Then run `PATH/TO/REPO/scram2cmake.py`.
 Done!

-Now you should be able to use C++ IDE's like QtCreator to open the top-level `CMakeLists.txt`.
+Now you can generate `compile_commands.json` or use a normal C++ IDE that supports CMake (CLion, Qtcreator, ...).

 ## Limitations

 We only generate code for compiling all the packages of a SCRAM project (e.g. compiling `FWCore/ParameterSet/src|bin|test`).
-Things like copying data files around, running tests, generating dictionaries etc. aren't supported at the moment.
+Things like copying data files around, running tests, generating dictionaries etc. are *NOT* supported at the moment.